awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Encryption context<a name="encrypt_context"></a>

-All AWS KMS cryptographic operations \([https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), and [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html)\) that use symmetric CMKs accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
+All AWS KMS [cryptographic operations](#cryptographic-operations) with symmetric CMKs accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
 AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.

 You cannot specify an encryption context in a cryptographic operation with an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.